Psychology and Human Services, BS

 1

-Please note that no more than 12 total hours in Area F may be PSYC courses.
-IF MATH 1401 Elementary Statistics is not completed in D2, F, or as a related elective, PSYC 2105 Statistics for Psychology MUST be completed with a “C” or above as a psychology elective in either area F or as an upper division psychology elective.
+Please note that no more than 12 total hours in Field of Study may be PSYC courses.
+IF MATH 1401 Elementary Statistics is not completed as part of Core IMPACTS or as a related elective, PSYC 2105 Statistics for Psychology MUST be completed with a “C” or above as a psychology elective.
 If students complete MATH 1401 Elementary Statistics to meet the Department of Psychology statistics requirement, it must be completed with a “C” or above.

 2